Floquetifying stabiliser codes with distance-preserving rewrites: Floquetification of stabiliser codes

 \subsection{Characterising the Floquetification procedure}

 In general, this procedure can take any $\code{n, k, d}$ stabiliser code and transform it into an $\code{n', k', d'}$ Floquet code that uses only one-qubit and two-qubit Pauli measurements.
-In the remainder of this section, we will characterise $n', k'$ and $d'$.
+In the remainder of this section, we will characterise characterise $n', k'$ and $d'$ and then present a slightly adapted procedure that guarantees that the resulting Floquet code is always a proper Floquet code.